matrixsmaster/ANNA/README.md

 # ANNA - Automatic Neural Network Assistant

+Initially an experiment based on llama.cpp ([https://github.com/ggerganov/llama.cpp]), it is now a very powerful cross-platform AI toolkit.

 ## ANNA Server

 ANNA server is quite unique, as it allows you to host a multi-mod**a**l, multi-mod**e**l server without any constraint on the number of users.
 It uses preemptive type of multitask scheduling, allowing many users to share even relatively weak hardware quite efficiently.
 Every user can use their own unique models at the same time, no restrictions on how many different models are used simultaneously!